ShovalMessica/NAST/eval/readme.md

 ### 3. Output

 The UED calculator will compute the UED scores for each audio augmentation specified in the configuration and display the results in the console.
-If Weights and Biases is configured, the scores will also be logged with the respective checkpoint.
+The scores will also be logged with respect to the epoch and batch mentioned in the checkpoint path.